 The Swedish Institute is delighted to announce Visby Programme Scholarships for PhD studies and postdoctoral research for up to 12 months for the academic year 2020/2021.
-The studentships are available for Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russian Federation, and Ukraine.
+Scholarships are available for Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russian Federation, and Ukraine.

 The Visby Programme aims at building capacity in professionals who have the ambition to play an active role in society and to contribute to a positive development in their home countries and region.